We are here with a thoroughly modern web site to celebrate the achievements of Matthew

 other foreign Engravers!

-A major new work on our favourite subjects will be published shortly.
-‘Matthew Boulton Boulton and the Soho Mint - Copper to Customer’ by Dr Sue Tungate is due to be published in October 2020 by Brewin Books.
-Full details will be added to the website as soon ● The story of Christopher Ibberson’s Halfpenny is very nearly no story at all, as
+● A major new work on our favourite subjects will be published shortly.
+‘Matthew Boulton and the Soho Mint - Copper to Customer’ by Dr Sue Tungate is due to be published on 4th December 2020 by Brewin Books.
+Full details can be found on our new website ● The story of Christopher Ibberson’s Halfpenny is very nearly no story at all, as